19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 How to get there: It’s an easy 1 hour and 10 minutes to drive from Seville to Arcos de la Frontera.
 Parking in the streets before you enter the old town is easy.
 Getting there by bus takes approximately 2 hours and 30 minutes with bus change in Jerez de la Frontera.

-Arcos de la Frontera is one of the most beautiful places near Seville
+The belltower of Minor Basilica of Santa María de la Asunción in Arcos de la Frontera, which is one of the most dramatically beautiful places near Seville to visit on a day trip.

 Cadiz